3 days in Milan: Itinerary of what to see in Milan (+ map)

 17:30 Colonne di San Lorenzo

 Do you like ancient Rome?
-If you’re feeling fancy, the Colonne di San Lorenzo is about 10 minutes from St Ambrose Basilica.
-These are a series of ancient Roman columns dating from the end of the 2nd century.
-They once lined the main road of Roman Milan (the ancient name of Milan).
+The Colonne di San Lorenzo is about 10 minutes from the Basilica of St. Ambrose.
+It is a series of ancient Roman columns dating from the end of the 2nd century.

-From the Colonne di San Lorenzo, continue south through the medieval gateway to the last point on our program today.
-The Navigli Grande canal is about a 10-minute walk or a few tram stops away.
+From the Colonne di San Lorenzo, continue south through the medieval gateway to the last point on today’s itinerary.
+The Naviglio Grande canal is about a 10-minute walk or a few tram stops away.

-The Navigli district was once a system of canals designed by Leonardo da Vinci.
+The Naviglio district was once a system of canals designed by Leonardo da Vinci.
 Today, it is one of Milan’s liveliest neighbourhoods, frequented by locals and tourists alike.

 Around Navigli Grande, artists exhibit their paintings, and there are plenty of bars, restaurants and vintage shops.